delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Included in a Civil Court Record

-A civil court record in Delaware contains the following:
+A civil court record in Delaware typically contains some or all of the following:

 • Case ID